klm127/blender-motion-joystick/sphinx-documentation/source/blender.rst

 How it's implemented
 --------------------

 Blender is written in C, but supports addons written in Python.
-By Following the addon tutorial and referencing other addons, I was able to construct a simple user interface for this project in Blender 2.7.9.
+By following the addon tutorial and referencing other addons, I was able to construct a simple user interface for this project in Blender 2.7.9.
 Blender 2.7.9 is the latest version supported on the Raspberry Pi.

 Everything involved in the Blender addon portion of this project is contained in the `__init__.py` file.
-This file uses some top-level variables and functions and extends one Blender class, :py:class:`bpy.types.Operator`, to create the menu experience.

-Blender requires some module-level definitions in the `__init__.py` file to read the addon. :py:attr:`bl_info <__init__.bl_info>` tells Blender where to find the addon in the selections, and what it should be named. :py:attr:`bl_idname <__init__.bl_idname>` tells Blender the ID. :py:attr:`bl_label <__init__.bl_label>` gives the label as it will appear in the command search.
+It includes a module-level definition, :py:attr:`bl_info <__init__.bl_info>`, which tells Blender where to place the addon in the menus and what it should be named, some module level functions for managing the update thread, and one class, :py:class:`SensorMenu <__init__.SensorMenu>`, which extends a blender :py:class:`Operator bpy.types.Operator` to create the menu experience.

 The Menu
 --------

-I wrote a class called :py:class:`SensorMenu <__init__.SensorMenu>` to manage the blender menu.
-This class extends a blender class called :py:class:`Operator <bpy.types.Operator>`.
+:py:class:`SensorMenu <__init__.SensorMenu>` manages the blender menu.
+It class extends a blender class called :py:class:`Operator <bpy.types.Operator>`.
 Operators are commands that can be executed in Blender by pressing spacebar, searching for the command, and hitting enter.
 Before they take effect, a menu may be displayed to the user so they can adjust the settings of their command before it takes effect.

 `SensorMenu` has class-level attributes that describe each of the menu options and the associated data type.
-These use defined by blender 'Property' objects, such as :py:class:`IntProperty <bpy.types.IntProperty>`.
+These use 'Property' objects as defined by Blender, such as :py:class:`IntProperty <bpy.types.IntProperty>`.

 .. code-block:: python
    :caption: Example IntProperty